Parenting is not for the faint of heart. Let’s be honest: there are a lot of sad things that can happen to kids these days:

 Of course, you also need to give them appropriate boundaries.
-There are some things they are unable to protect themselves from, and in those cases we must do it for them.
-Even then, though, it should be done in a context that enables them to learn the reasons for the rules so they can begin to develop their own boundaries, and so they’ll understand how to deal with the situation if the boundaries ever slip.
+There are some things they are unable to protect themselves from, and in those cases, we must do it for them.
+Even then, though, it should be done in a context that enables them to learn the reasons for the rules so they can begin to develop their own boundaries, and so they’ll understand how to deal with the situation if the boundaries were to ever slip.
 Help them develop a reasoned lifestyle, where they know why they do what they do.

 4. Instill confidence, not fear

 What kind of adult do you want your child to become?
 One who thinks the world is out to get them and is afraid to face the difficult situations that come their way?
 Or one who is secure and strong enough to survive the inevitable challenges life will bring?
 To most, the answer is clear.

 If you want your child to become strong, you need to develop their confidence.
 You must believe in them, affirm them and paint a strong future for them.
 Build in a tough attitude, one that says, “I’m going to be okay in this big, bad world.
 It’s going to be alright.
 I know what’s right, and I can say no.”

 I’m not saying we want them to be arrogant, but we need to be empowering our kids.
 Instead of teaching them to be afraid of people, teach them how to look adults in the eye.
 Make sure they understand that it’s okay to say “no” to things that make them uncomfortable.
 Help them learn to build their own boundaries because the time will come when they are outside of your ability to protect them.
 When that time comes, you want them to have a sense of confidence that they will make it on their own.